-(1), Tap, Sacrifice Esper Panorama: Search your library for a basic Plains, Island, or Swamp card and put it into play tapped.
-Then shuffle your library.
+, , Sacrifice this: Search your library for a basic Plains, Island or Swamp card and put it onto the battlefield tapped, then shuffle your library.

 1 month ago